intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 since it is generated randomly ({{?QUIC=RFC9000, Section 5.1}}).
 However, if combined with another context that has user-identifying information such as the client IP address, the QUIC connection ID can become user-identifying information.

+Some information is innate to client user-agents, including includes details of implementation of protocols in hardware and software, and network location.
+This information can be used to construct user-identifying information, which is a process sometimes referred to as fingerprinting.
+Depending on the application and system constraints, users may not be able to prevent fingerprinting in privacy contexts.
+As a result, fingerprinting information, when combined with non-user-identifying user data, could promote user data to user-identifying information.

-This partitioning process can be applied incorrectly or incompletely.
+Privacy partitioning can be applied incorrectly or incompletely.
 Contexts may contain more user-identifying information than desired, or some information in a context may be more user-identifying than intended.
 Moreover, splitting user-identifying information over multiple contexts has to be done with care, as creating more contexts can increase the number of entities that need to be trusted to not collude.
 Nevertheless, partitions can help improve the client's privacy posture when applied carefully.

 Evaluating and qualifying the resulting privacy of a system or protocol that applies privacy partitioning depends